 There are a number of solutions to this, including keeping your guitar in a room where the humidity and temperature are controlled, or even just using a special case for the instrument.

 The great thing about Snark tuners is they’re inexpensive and can be purchased either on Amazon, or any local music store.
 While they’re not the best tuner on the market, they’re convenient, inexpensive, and easy to use.
-Check out the price on Amazon at this link here.

 2) A burred fret